selbadri/Measuring-US-Industry-Level-Productivity-1947-to-2023/README.md

 **Option 2** `-- CONDA Environment.`

 For Option 2, ensure that Anaconda is downloaded and installed first.
-Then, type in the following in the terminal to i) generate a new CONDA environment, ii) activate the environment, and iii) download necessary Python packages in the new environment:
+Then, open the **Anaconda Prompt** and type the following commands to i) navigate to the project folder, ii) create a new Conda environment, iii) activate the environment, and iv) install the necessary Python packages:

 ```
+cd path\to\your\project   # Replace with the actual path to your project folder

-conda create -n replication-env python=3.9  **NOTE: Replace 3.9 with the user's Python version.
+conda create -n replication-env python=3.9  # Replace 3.9 with your preferred Python version

 conda activate replication-env

 pip install -r requirements.txt
 ```
-If you are using VS Code, then select the kernel that is produced by the Conda environment (e.g., replication-env)
+If you are using VS Code, then select the kernel that is produced by the Conda environment (e.g., replication-env).

 ---
 ## References